MahabubArafat/backend-dev-questions-answers/README.md

 # Back-End Developer Interview Questions

+This is a fork of [This repo](https://github.com/MahabubArafat/Back-End-Developer-Interview-Questions), <mark> Now archieved </mark> Which was a fork of [Back-End Developer Interview Questions by arialdomartini ](https://github.com/arialdomartini/Back-End-Developer-Interview-Questions)

 ## Some Thoughts by the original creator of this repo:

 > I started writing down this list as my personal notes of topics I discussed with colleagues and friends, and that I wanted to deepen...